botswin/BotCloud/README.md

 ---

 BotCloud keeps a fleet of browsers online so you do not have to.
-Point your existing Puppeteer, Playwright, Selenium, or PuppeteerSharp scripts at our WebSocket endpoint and they wake up in the cloud with the automation APIs you already know.
-This repo acts as the field manual: it walks through connection requirements, hands you drop-in samples in several languages, and collects the operational notes we normally bundle with enterprise rollouts.
+Point your existing Puppeteer, Playwright, Selenium, or PuppeteerSharp scripts at our WebSocket endpoint and the sessions wake up in the cloud with the automation APIs you already know.
+This repo acts as the field manual: it walks through connection requirements, hands you drop-in samples in several languages, and collects the operational notes we bundle with privacy-focused deployments.

-**Why teams pick BotCloud:**
+**Why privacy teams pick BotCloud:**

-- No more desktop babysitting—cloud browsers stay patched and geo-distributed out of the box.
+- No more desktop babysitting because cloud browsers stay patched and geo-distributed out of the box.
-- Existing scripts keep working (Puppeteer, Playwright, Selenium, CDP) with minimal tweaks.
+- Existing scripts keep working (Puppeteer, Playwright, Selenium, CDP) with minimal tweaks for privacy testing.
-- Mandatory proxy + region controls plus usage-based billing make compliance reviews easy.
+- Mandatory proxy plus region controls with usage-based billing make compliance reviews easy.

 Skim the highlights, then dive into the sections that match your workflow.